kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - I also worked in a camera shop and a lighting shop, prepping gear, troubleshooting and maintaining it (mostly obscure, proprietary gear)
 - I was a member of the SOC (Associate member) and SMPTE at one point or the other.
+- I am still a member of the DSC because I think they're cool and I think they have a [cool dog](https://kammitama5.github.io/Sunday-December-17th/).
+- I took a workshop on Hippotizer, learning 3D projection mapping, as well as some IATSE 728 classes.

 ## Theatre
 - The Autry (LA) - Lighting Board operator for two shows